-3. Jesus asked challenging questions.
+3. Questions Jesus asked were challenging ones.

 The heart of the Gospel is an invitation to be in a life-giving real relationship with God.
 This relationship includes the opportunity to follow Him daily, right here and now.
 As Jesus was announcing the Good News through preaching, teaching, and healing, He was unafraid to issue challenging questions to His followers and those listening.

 Questions like “Will you really lay down your life for me?” and “What good is it for a man to gain the whole world but forfeit his soul?”